- About Us

 What to do when I arrive?Please check into the hotel and make yourself comfortable.
 When you arrive at the conference hotel, there will be a registration booth that will be operated by AAZV staff and volunteers.
 Please check hours of operation listed on the AAZV website or signs at the hotel.
 When you check in you will be given a packet containing a nametag, schedule, flash drive containing proceedings, and tickets for meals and events.

-How do I know the schedule?In your packet will be a booklet that contains a printed schedule of all activities, list of conference sessions, committee meetings.
+How do I know the schedule?In your packet will be a booklet that contains a printed schedule of all activities, list of conference sessions, and committee meetings.
 Any major changes to the schedule will be announced verbally during the sessions and/or as a printed sign near the registration booth.
+We also have a conference app for both iOS and Android, called ZooVets CE.

 What do I wear?